A Guide to Code Audits

 • Performance Code Audit

 Performance code audits examine memory use, execution speed and general resource management to determine the efficiency of code.
-The goal is to optimize the code for enhanced performance.
+The goal is to optimize the lines of code for enhanced performance.

 • Compliance Code Audit

-Compliance code audits guarantee the software meets industry standards and legal requirements.
+Compliance code audits help ensure the software meets industry standards and legal requirements.
 These include data protection legislation (i.e., GDPR, HIPAA, etc.) and industry-specific coding standards.

 • Code Quality Audit

 Code quality audits review readability, maintainability and general structure of the code.
-This audit frequently overlaps with code review audits, which are necessary for the long-term viability of a project and the convenience of future upgrades.
+This audit frequently overlaps with code review audits, which are necessary for the long-term viability of an application and the ease of future upgrades./li>

 • Open-Source Code Audit

-Open-source code audits examine any open-source parts included in the project to ensure safety and compliance with license terms.
-This audit is critical is the project uses third-party libraries.
+Open-source code audits examine any open-source components included in the project to ensure safety and compliance with license terms.
+This audit is critical if the project uses third-party libraries.

-It’s beneficial to involve both internal team members and external experts in the audit process.
-Your own developers bring valuable knowledge about the entire codebase and project history, while outside auditors contribute fresh perspectives and specialized expertise.
+It’s beneficial to involve both internal team members and third-party code audit experts in the code audit process.
+Your own experienced developers bring valuable knowledge about the entire codebase and project history, while independent code audit companies contribute fresh perspectives and specialized expertise.
 This combination often leads to more thorough and insightful audits.

-Importantly, view code audits not as isolated events but as part of a continuous improvement process.
+Code audits should be viewed as part of a continuous improvement process, not isolated events.
 Use the findings to refine your codebase, update your development practices, and address issues as they arise.
 This ongoing approach helps maintain high code quality and can lead to significant improvements over time.

 Code Audit Tools

 Various digital tools, each designed to target different aspects of the codebase, can significantly improve a code audit.
-Combining these tools results in a thorough audit plan that guarantees security, complies with industry standards and enhances code quality.
+Combining these tools results in a thorough audit plan that helps guarantee security, complies with industry standards and enhances code quality.
 These tools are typically divided into four categories:

 • Static Code Analysis Tools